TZstatsADS/Spring2020-Project2-group-12/README.md

   Individuals like residents or travelers are also welcomed to use the app.
 They can get some references when        choosing the next place to eat and enjoy.

 + **Data Source**: Our data is from [NYC Open Data](https://opendata.cityofnewyork.us/)
-+ **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
++ **Contribution statement**:
+All team members contributed equally in all stages of this project.

+ + **Qing Gao**: Helped the data preprocessing, built up the basic google map page, generated statistical plots and optimized the layout and style of the app.

+ + **Xinwen Miao**: Carried out time trend data processing and built the bar plot gif.
+Contributed to the GitHub respository.
+Generated the introduction and user guide parts.

+ + **Wenjie Xie**: Built up the basic google map page and contributed to presentation preparation.
+Did web scraping    for yelp score data.

+ + **Ziyang Zhang**: Carried out the data preprocessing, built up the basic google map page, generated the heatmap and delivered the group presentation.

+ + **Siqi Zhao**: Took charge of the Statistical Analysis Tab and made various kinds of plots.
+Besides, involved in data cleaning, wrangling and presentation preparation.

 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.